OISF/suricata/doc/userguide/rules/transforms.rst

 The implementation just strips every line beginning by ``:``.

-This example alerts for both HTTP/1 and HTTP/2 with only a user agent
+This example alerts for both HTTP/1 and HTTP/2 with only a user agent:

 .. container:: example-rule

     alert http any any -> any any (msg:"HTTP ua only"; http.header_names; \